Updating Apache Kafka® cluster settings

 - Change Apache Kafka® settings

-- Move a cluster to another folder
+- Move the cluster to another folder

 Learn more about other cluster updates: